-Top 100 Active Angel Investors List for Startups (2024)
+100 Top Angel Investors List for Startups (2025)

-The startup marketplace by design is mostly cash-strapped, especially in their early stages.
+The startup marketplace by design is mostly cash-strapped, especially in its early stages.
 Founders start a company pooling in resources from personal savings and donations from family and friends.
 Beyond this, a steady injection of funds is required for the company to innovate and grow.
 This is when startups find angel investors.

 Angel Investors